mltomlins0n/QANotes/PegaNotes (SSA).md

 * Adding records from the **Relevant Records** tab the the **Application > Inventory** page.

 Marking a relevant record as **inactive** makes it unavailable in **App Studio**.

 ___

+<a name="migrate"></a>
+## Application Migration

+Applications are migrated between environments during development.
+From development, to testing, to production.

+A **product rule** identifies the application components to be migrated.
+It lists the rulesets, data, and other objects that make up an application.

+An application is packaged into an **application archive file**, a zip file containing XML documents.

+There are two ways to create a product rule:

+* Manually - provides more flexibility than the wizard, but potenitally time consuming and error prone.

+* Using the **Application Packaging Wizard** - guides you through populating and creating a product rule using the existing rulesets in your applciation.

+___